 2  15 log (D/) (dBi);

-4that for the purpose of protecting fixed wireless systems in neighbouring administrations from co-channel interference, a HAPS system operating in the frequency bands 47.2-47.5 GHz and 47.9-48.2 GHz shall not exceed the following power flux-density values at the Earth’s surface at an administration’s border, unless explicit agreement of the affected administration is provided at the time of the notification of HAPS:
+3 that for the purpose of protecting fixed wireless systems in the territory of other administrations from co-channel interference, the power flux-density level per HAPS system produced at the surface of the Earth in territory of other administrations shall not exceed the following limits unless explicit agreement of the affected administrations is provided at the time of the notification of HAPS:

-−141 dB(W/(m2 · MHz)) for 0 δ < 3
+−141 dB(W/(m2 · MHz)) for 0 < 3

-−141 + 2(δ − 3) dB(W/(m2 · MHz)) for 3 δ 13
+−141 + 2( − 3) dB(W/(m2 · MHz)) for 3 13

-−121 dB(W/(m2 · MHz)) for 13 < δ 90
+−121 dB(W/(m2 · MHz)) for 13 < 90

-where  is the angle of the arrival above the horizontal plane in degrees;
+where is the angle of the arrival above the horizontal plane in degrees.
+These limits relate to the power flux-density which would be obtained under clear-sky conditions;

+4 that for the purpose of protecting systems in the mobile service in neighbouring administrations, a HAPS system operating in the frequency bands 47.2-47.5 GHz and 47.9-48.2 GHz shall not exceed the following power flux density values at the Earth’s surface applied at the border of neighbouring territory without the explicit agreement of the affected administrations:

+−106 dB(W/(m2 · MHz)) for 0° 4°

+−106 + 1.2 ( 4) dB(W/(m2 · MHz)) for 4° < 11.5°

+−97 dB(W/(m2 · MHz)) for 11.5° < 90°

+where is the elevation angle in degrees (angle of arrival above the horizontal plane for HAPS station and below the horizon for the HAPS ground station);

+These limits take into account 3 dB aggregate loss due to polarization mismatch.
+However, the limits above do not take into account body and gaseous losses.

-5 that, to protect radio astronomy stations operating in the band 48.94-49.04 GHz from unwanted emissions of HAPS operating in the 47.2-47.5 GHz and 47.9-48.2 GHz bands, the separation distance between the radio astronomy station and the nadir of a HAPS platform shall exceed 50 km;
+5 that, to protect radio astronomy stations operating in the band 48.94-49.04 GHz from unwanted emissions of HAPS system operating in the 47.2-47.5 GHz and 47.9-48.2 GHz bands, the maximum separation distance between the radio astronomy station and the nadir of a HAPS platform required for coordination purposes is 200 km;

-6 that administrations planning to implement a HAPS system in the 47.2-47.5 GHz and 47.9-48.2 GHz bands shall notify the frequency assignments by submitting all mandatory elements of Appendix 4 to the Bureau for the examination of compliance with respect to resolves 1, 2, 3, 4 and 5 above with a view to their registration in the Master International Frequency Register;
+6 that administrations planning to implement a HAPS system in the 47.2-47.5 GHz and 47.9-48.2 GHz bands shall notify the frequency assignments by submitting all mandatory elements of Appendix 4 to the Bureau for the examination of compliance with respect to resolves 1, 2, 3, 4, 5 and 6 above with a view to their registration in the Master International Frequency Register;